 A police officer is required to warn the driver that if he refuses to submit to the tests, his license will be suspended.
 This notification is called the “Implied Consent Warning.”
 Typically, the police officer does not inform the driver that if he blows .08 or over, the license will be suspended anyway.
 Regardless, if a member of law enforcement fails to present the implied consent warning, a trained DUI attorney may be able to persuade a judge to not punish you for the refusal.
 It is important to note, that unlike the BAC tests, refusal to participate in a field sobriety test DOES NOT have any punishment.

-The other key defense to combating the State’s charges against you is to prove that there was no probable cause to pull you over for drunk driving in the first place.
+The other key defense to combating the State’s charges against you is to prove that there was no probable cause to pull you over for DUI in the first place.
 The officer must show that there was enough evidence to require a chemical BAC test as described in Louisiana’s Implied Consent law.
-If you were not driving in a dangerous or questionable manner and you were not at a DUI checkpoint, there is potential for the drunk driving charges to be dropped.
+If you were not driving in a dangerous or questionable manner and you were not at a DUI checkpoint, there is potential for the DUI charges to be dropped.

 If the probable cause for your DUI arrest was questionable or if the blood alcohol test was not administered properly, the trained criminal defense attorneys at our firm will fight for your rights and earn you the justice you deserve.

 Length of License Suspensions for DUI Arrests